Where to Dine Outdoors in San Diego Right Now

 $$$$

-The Brigantine Restaurant Group’s beautiful new waterfront dining hub opened in July 2020, providing a much-needed open air, safely distanced venue that comes with free million dollar views of the bay.
-Housing Brigantine Seafood and Oyster Bar, Ketch Grill & Taps, Portside Coffee and Gelato and Miguel’s Cocina, a second level Ketch Brewing Tasting Deck and Topsail rooftop terrace lounge, Portside Pier is a destination for date night, a casual hang, or happy hour with your besties.
+The Brigantine Restaurant Group’s beautiful Portside Pier dining hub is a destination for date night, a casual hang, or happy hour with your besties, and comes with million-dollar views of the bay.
+Brigantine Seafood and Oyster Bar, Ketch Grill & Taps, Portside Coffee and Gelato and Miguel’s Cocina make up the ground floor, with Ketch Brewing Tasting Deck and Topsail rooftop terrace lounge on the second level.

 Available for Reservations